Skip to main content

 Wood

-Veneer wood
+Veneer Wood

 Wood veneer is constructed by glueing thin layers of solid wood (usually thinner than 3mm) onto a core substrate of either plywood or medium-density fibreboard (MDF).